 The initial Code42 screen on starting the app is displayed below.
-If this is displaying directly after installation, then the text in blue 'Run backup now' will be replaced by text in red saying 'add files' to signify that no data has yet been selected for inclusion in the backup.
+If this is displaying directly after installation, then the text in blue 'Run backup now' will be replaced by highlighted text saying 'add files' to signify that no data has yet been selected for inclusion in the backup.

 Your local configuration items can be accessed by selecting the Settings wheel in either of the two locations.
 The Restore button will reveal a list of your machines from whose backups you may wish to restore.
 The main body typically displays information on your most recent and upcoming backup and may display either 'Run backup now' or 'add files', if no data has as yet been selected for backup inclusion (note on first use Code42 defaults to nothing included for backup).
 To select files and folders for inclusion into your backup, click either the 'add files' link or the 'Manage Files' button.
 This will take you to an explorer-like window where you can make and amend your backup selection, as below.